bookingactivities/booking-activities/readme.txt

 == Changelog ==

 = 1.5.8 =
+* Fix - Hidden fields were shown after hitting "Make a new booking" button
 * Dev - Add hooks to give control over WC cart item restored (when bound to a booking)
 * Dev - Add hooks to change notification data before they are sent or prevent them to be sent